-The Counseling Department consists of two counselors who work primarily with students from grades 9 to 12.
+The Counseling Department consists of one or more counselors who work primarily with students from grades 9 to 12.
 The Counseling Department will provide counseling and guidance services while overseeing transitions from middle school to graduation completion.
 Services include personal needs or individual counseling, small support groups, classroom guidance, academic mediation, college planning, crisis counseling and referrals, 504 planning, and scheduling.
 We value, and cannot stress enough, the importance of working together with parents as a team to work toward a successful school experience.
 Students are encouraged to come in for a visit if there are any academic or personal needs that we can be of assistance with.
-If you would like to schedule a meeting at any time during the school year, contact either one of the counselors and we can set aside time for a meeting.
-We can also be reached by phone or email.
+If you would like to schedule a meeting at any time during the school year, contact the counsel.
+They can also be reached by phone or email.

-We want students and parents to know that we are here to help and assist with any concerns, so feel free to stop in and introduce yourself sometime.
-We can also be reached by phone or through email on the Benzie School website.
+Our counselors seek to help and assist with any concerns brought by students and parents throughout the year.
+We encourage you to stop in and introduce yourself to your counselor, who can also be reached by phone or through email on the Benzie School website.